Pseudo Constants

 Pseudo Constant TIME

-Outside of loops TIME is always zero.
+Outside of a loop TIME is always zero.

 Even though TIME is not a variable, in a loop you can display its current value with SHOW TIME.